India close to giving indemnity to foreign vaccine makers like Pfizer - sources

 “Indemnity will be granted,” said one of the sources.
 “If one company gets it then all of them get it.”

-India invited Pfizer (PFE.N), Moderna (MRNA.O) and Johnson & Johnson (JNJ.N) in April to sell their vaccines after infections rocketed.
+India invited Pfizer, Moderna and Johnson & Johnson in April to sell their vaccines after infections rocketed.
 However, no deal has been signed.

 Pfizer has not sold to any country without obtaining indemnity against legal action over any adverse effects of their product.